igraph/rigraph_revdep_checks/problems.md

 checking S3 generic/method consistency ...
 NOTE
 Found the following apparent S3 methods exported but not registered: plot.graphlist print.graphlist
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’ manual.
+See section âRegistering S3 methodsâ in the âWriting R Extensionsâ manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-plotTk: no visible global function definition for ‘tclVar’ plotTk : refresh: no visible global function definition for ‘tclvalue’
+plotTk: no visible global function definition for âtclVarâ plotTk : refresh: no visible global function definition for âtclvalueâ
-plotTk: no visible global function definition for ‘tktoplevel’
+plotTk: no visible global function definition for âtktoplevelâ
-plotTk: no visible global function definition for ‘tkwm.title’
+plotTk: no visible global function definition for âtkwm.titleâ
-plotTk: no visible global function definition for ‘tkframe’
+plotTk: no visible global function definition for âtkframeâ
-plotTk: no visible global function definition for ‘tkscale’
+plotTk: no visible global function definition for âtkscaleâ
-plotTk: no visible global function definition for ‘tkpack’
+plotTk: no visible global function definition for âtkpackâ
-plotTk: no visible global function definition for ‘tklabel’
+plotTk: no visible global function definition for âtklabelâ
 ```
 ```
 checking examples ...
 ERROR
-Running examples in ‘fanovaGraph-Ex.R’ failed
+Running examples in âfanovaGraph-Ex.Râ failed
 The error most likely occurred in:

 > base::assign(".ptime", proc.time(), pos = "CheckExEnv")